hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 }
 ```

-Searching for the usage of `acctest`.PreCheckOrganizationsAccount` in the codebase will yield real-world examples of this setup in action.
+Searching for the usage of `acctest.PreCheckOrganizationsAccount` in the codebase will yield real-world examples of this setup in action.

 #### Cross-Region Acceptance Tests